 That is why, in addition to attending Bible study sessions and listening to messages during services, Christians should personally study the Bible daily.
 They should be like the Berean Christians, who received the word with all readiness, and searched the Scriptures daily to find out whether the things they were taught were so (Acts 17:11).
 This will enrich their spiritual life and refresh them as they serve in the Kingdom of God.

 Every church worker, including the choristers, ushers, traffic controllers, etc., should be attentive wherever they are during the sermons (messages) or Bible study sessions.
 In fact, I believe no other church group meeting should be going on at the same time either of these is going on.
 It is true that 1Timothy 3:2 says a bishop, elder or pastor should, among other things, be able to teach.
 In other words, he must be knowledgeable about the teachings of the Bible.
 The Message says, “He must know what he’s talking about.”
 (1Timothy 3:2).
 However, it is also important that other church workers should not be Bible illiterate.
 “You must crave pure spiritual milk so that you can grow into the fullness of your salvation.
-Cry out for this nourishment as a baby cries for milk” (1 Peter 2:2 New Living Translation).
+Cry out for this nourishment as a baby cries for milk” (1 Peter 2:2 New Living Translation). - Be full of the spirit and wisdom.
+In appointing the first deacons in the early church, Peter stated the qualifications they must possess.
+Part of the requirements was that they must be full of the Holy Spirit and wisdom.
+“Therefore, brethren, seek out from among you seven men of good reputation, full of the Holy Spirit and wisdom, whom we may appoint over this business” (Acts 6:3 New King James Version).
+The next quality I will discuss will focus on the first part of the requirements in this scripture, but I want to deal first with the second part.

 These seven deacons were not even going to be teaching the Word of God or engaging in pulpit ministry, yet they were required to be full of the Holy Spirit and wisdom.
 Their job was just to administer the daily distribution of food – a job many today will consider as not spiritual.
 However, every work in the house of God is spiritual, and must be done with the help of the Holy Spirit and in the wisdom of God.
 It must not be done in the flesh.